 Courtesy of Winterlake Lodge

-Alaska’s most rural communities aren’t easy to reach—more than 200 towns in Alaska’s bush don’t have roads connecting them, so it’s only possible to get there by plane, ATV, hiking, or dogsled.
-But given how remote they are, they’re worth making the trek because the northern lights don’t have to compete with artificial ones.
+Alaska’s most rural communities aren’t easy to reach: more than 200 towns in Alaska’s bush don’t have roads connecting them, so it’s only possible to get there by plane, ATV, hiking, or dogsled.
+But given how remote they are, they’re worth the trek because the northern lights don’t have to compete with artificial ones.

 Formerly known as Barrow, Utqiagvik is the northernmost city in North America.
 At 71° north, the city doesn’t see the sun for 67 days each winter.
 Be sure to ask your hotel (Top of the World Hotel is popular) to give you a wake-up call if the lights appear.

-For something really far-flung, you might consider Winterlake Lodge.
-Formerly a trapper’s cabin (also located on the Iditarod Trail), it’s now a swanky backcountry retreat, which recently came under the ownership of the Eleven Experience hospitality group.
+For a really far-flung experience, consider Eleven Winterlake Lodge.
+Formerly a trapper’s cabin (also located on the Iditarod Trail), it’s now a swanky backcountry retreat.
 Guests there spend their days heli-skiing and dog mushing in the Alaska Range before finding a window seat for the solar spectacle.